 How do I apply?

-Browse the “List of Available Mentors” found on the Mentor Program website and choose two mentors (a first and second choice).
+Browse the “List of Available Mentors” under the "Join Now" tab and choose two mentors (a first and second choice).
 Then, click on “Online Application” and fill out the required information, including the James ID number of your chosen mentors.
 The Mentor Program Coordinator will contact you shortly to come and pick up your mentor’s contact information, as well as to provide you with information about corresponding with your mentor.
 If you do not see a mentor that is of interest to you, you may still apply and will be matched once a new mentor in your industry is available.
 Mentors in certain industries may be more difficult to find than others, and we will make every effort to match all students with mentors in similar fields or interest.

 As a School of Continuing Studies Student, may I apply for a McGill Mentor?

 I am an undergraduate and I want a grad student to be my mentor.
 Is that possible?

 Yes.
 Currently we do have a few graduate students who have applied for the program as mentors.
 While they are fewer in number than working professionals, it is possible to be matched with a graduate student.

 Is the mentor program open to graduate students?

 Yes, as a McGill Masters, PhD student or Post Doctorate you may apply for a mentor.

 What if there isn't a mentor in the field that I have requested?

 We will make the every effort to try to recruit one specific to your needs.
-If that is not possible, we will match you with someone of closest relevance to you choice.
+If that is not possible, we will match you with someone of closest relevance to your choice.

 After I graduate next year, can I be a mentor?